- Tropical Bog Plant

 - Increases Natural Filtration

 Variegated Taro is very striking with its lush green leaves that are mottled in ivory.
-This plant likes to be just at or slightly above the water surface.
+This bog plant for ponds likes to be just at or slightly above the water surface.
 Variegated Taro leaves have random splashes of white on the leaves that make it really stand out.
 It is easy to winter over as a houseplant in colder climates.
 Sold in bundles of 2.

 Aquatic Plants & Snails are excluded from free shipping offers and will ship separately from all other items.
 Plant shipping rates are $9.95.